wildcatco/react-select-items/README.md

 # react-select-items

 `react-select-items` is a react package for multiple selection with keyboard and mouse.
-It offers a familiar interface similar to Windows Explorer, allowing users to intuitively select items.
+It offers a familiar interface similar to Windows File Explorer, allowing users to intuitively select items.

 ## Demo